- How successful has implementation of the PSH program been to date?

 - Examining a longer period, instead of our short-term observational window of six months post-enrollment, will lead to more-precise estimates of the PSH program's effectiveness.

-This research was sponsored by Inland Empire Health Plan and conducted in the Community Health and Environmental Policy Program within RAND Social and Economic Well-Being.
+This research was funded by the Inland Empire Health Plan and conducted in the Community Health and Environmental Policy Program within RAND Social and Economic Well-Being.

 This report is part of the RAND research report series.
 RAND reports present research findings and objective analysis that address the challenges facing the public and private sectors.
 All RAND reports undergo rigorous peer review to ensure high standards for research quality and objectivity.